williamscodigo/clone-facebook-login-page/README.md

 # (clone)Facebook-log-in-page

 In this project I attempt to replicate the responsive layout for facebook log in page https://www.facebook.com (layout) as of 10/9/2021.
-I have focus on the UI using only HTML5 and CSS3.
+I have focus on the UI using only HTML and CSS.
 I have included a folder with 2 screenshots to show the page layout (in case it changes in the future) as reference.

 ## Comment